 When spring comes and nature awakens to new life, it is also time for your garden sculptures to wake up from your hibernation.

-After carefully protecting your sculptures in winter, you can now find new ways to stage them.
-Perhaps you would like to choose a new position or a new location for your statue or add some new decorations to your surroundings.
+After carefully protecting your sculptures over the winter, you can now explore new ways to display them.
+Perhaps you'd like to choose a new position or location for your statue, or enhance its surroundings with some fresh decorations.

 A bronze statue can be broken back polish